pfrazee/local/docs/readme.md

 ## Overview

-Local is a framework for safely running user applications on the page using Web Workers.
+Local is a framework for running user applications on the page using Web Workers.

 Some terminology:

  - The "environment" is the document
  - "Applications" are javascript programs run in Web Workers
  - "HTTPL" (HTTP Local) is the protocol for servers hosted in the document or in Web Workers

+## Notice

+Local is not out of beta, and needs to undergo extensive security auditing before use in production.
+As the project develops, please report any vulnerabilities or weaknesses which you find.
+This project is currently unfunded, and relies on everybody's good will to make something worth-while.
+Your help is hugely appreciated!

 ## About Local